 In the pursuit of maintaining a lean balance sheet with optimal cash flow, owners and boards are frequently cutting back on new CapEx (capital expenditures), opting wherever possible to fund projects with OpEx instead.
 One reason for this is the rapid changes that take place in technology.
 For example, new servers run faster, use less energy and lower your maintenance cost.
 It doesn't make sense to sink money into equipment that is surpassed by the next model in 18 to 24 months.
 At the same time, employees show greater job satisfaction with refreshed technology and the improved speed and reliability that newer infrastructure provides.

-LTPAC organizations typically want to direct their capital investments toward improving patient care activities and expanding operations.
-This is why senior living and long term care organizations are shifting to OpEx IT spending rather than continuing to tie up capital in technology products.
+Senior living organizations typically want to direct their capital investments toward improving patient care activities and expanding operations.
+This is why Senior Living and Post-Acute Care organizations are shifting to OpEx IT spending rather than continuing to tie up capital in technology products.